Stanford-NavLab/gnss_lib_py/docs/source/index.rst

 :code:`utils` directory:

-    * Skyplot: showing the movement of GNSS satellites during the elapsed time of the provided :code:`Measurement` class.
+    * Skyplot: showing the movement of GNSS satellites during the elapsed time of the provided :code:`NavData` class.
-    * Metric plotting: allows you to plot a specific array of data from the :code:`Measurement` class
+    * Metric plotting: allows you to plot a specific array of data from the :code:`NavData` class
     * Residual plotting: specifically optimized for plotting residuals.

 Installation